KyleRego/KyleRego.github.io/collections/_posts/2024-09-17-mocking-http-user.markdown

 }
 {% endhighlight %}

-Since this is going to be needed for the tests of every service derived from this, I chose to put the mocks for these dependencies in an abstract class for service test classes:
+Since the mocks are going to be needed for the tests of every service derived from this, I chose to put the mocks for these dependencies in an abstract class for service test classes:

 {% highlight csharp %}
 namespace Larder.Tests.Services;